LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Able to use multiple Notebooks to share the multi-tenant EMR clusters
   * Hosted inside a VPC
   * Accessed only via AWS console
-  * build Apache Spark Apps and run queries against the cluter (python, pyspark, spark sql, spark r, scala, andor anaconda based open source graphical libs)
+  * build Apache Spark Apps and run queries against the cluster (python, pyspark, spark sql, spark r, scala, and/or anaconda based open source graphical libs)

 ##### Deep Learning on EC2 / EMR
   * EMR supports Apache MXNet and GPU instance types